Phoenix Area Service

 Can low refrigerant make the coil freeze?

-Yes, but low airflow, dirty coils, blower problems, and metering problems can also contribute to freezing.
+Yes.
+Low refrigerant can contribute to freezing, but dirty filters, weak airflow, dirty coils, blower problems, duct restrictions, and metering problems can also freeze the coil.

 Can CTS add refrigerant?

-CTS can check refrigerant readings and explain the repair path when the job fits.
+CTS can check refrigerant readings, explain what the system needs, and discuss repair options.
+For older R-22 systems, recovered or reclaimed refrigerant may still be usable when repair makes sense.
 The system should be diagnosed before adding charge.

 Licensed Local HVAC Service